 By visiting this page you’ve taken your first step toward responsible pet ownership.
 Caring for an adopted pet goes far beyond providing food, water and shelter.
 It takes research and careful planning to bring the right pet into your home, and to make sure your lifestyle is the right one for your pet.
 Considering the following points will help get you started.

-One of the biggest contributors to the plight of the “pit bull” is a lack of commitment by owners.
-“Pit bulls” live about 12-14 years.
+One of the biggest contributors to the plight of shelter dogs is a lack of commitment by owners.
+Most dogs live about 12-14 years on average.
 Much can change in your life in that amount of time, so it is important to be sure you are considering your new dog as a member of the family who will be with you through thick and thin.

 Dogs are expensive.
 Vet bills can be very expensive.
 Of course we do not want to think about anything bad happening to our dog, but be sure you are financially prepared to handle vet costs if your dog was to get sick or hurt.